duesee/smtp-codec/README.md

 # SMTP Protocol

 This crate provides some types and many parsers for SMTP.
+Many things are there, but it is still in a very rough state.

 # License